kineticfire-labs/semver-multi/README.md

 ```
 <p align="center">Figure 4 -- Example `semver-multi.json` File</p>

-#### Path
+#### Paths Field

-The 'path' field defines a list of one or more String paths in the repository that pertain to a scope or artifact.
+The `paths` field defines a list of one or more String regex paths in the repository that pertain to a scope or artifact.
 The client-side commit hook and server-side update hook validate the specified scope in the commit message against the references that actually changed in the commit.
-The commit is rejected if the changed references do not match the path(s) specified by the scope(s)'s path field.
+The commit is rejected if the paths of the changed references in the commit do not agree with the regex path(s) specified by the scope(s)'s `paths` field.

-The path of the root project need not be specified is presumed as `["/"]`.
-All other paths begin from the root path with a '/' such as `["/client"]`.
-If a path is not defined for a scope or artifact, then it inherits the path of its parent.
+The `paths` field applies to projects only, not artifacts.
+If paths are not defined for a scope, then it inherits the paths of its parent.
+The paths of an artifact's parent scope applies to the artifact.

+The paths regex in the `paths` field is applied as a regex match from the start to the end of the String for the paths in the changed references; the `paths` field should not include the start and end of String regex symbols.
+A path definition must not begin with a '/'.

 ## Store Versioning Data in the Git Repository